WorldWideWest/docker-compose-vs-code-debugger/README.md

 # Integration of Docker Compose with VS Code Debugger in Python and Node.js

-To run the applications run the following commands:
+To run the applications go into the desired folder and run the commands:

 To start the application run the command:
 ```bash